Frequently Asked Questions

 How does the ring fit into a comprehensive HIV prevention package alongside condoms, PrEP and TasP?

 As seen in the ring studies, HIV incidence rates among women in sub-Saharan Africa remain alarmingly high, underscoring the need for different and multiple prevention options to meet women’s diverse needs and help end the epidemic.
-The monthly dapivirine ring reduced new infections by up to 56 percent in women over 21, with additional data showing a clear trend toward increased efficacy with more consistent use.
-As seen with PrEP, knowing a product’s efficacy can help encourage its use.
+In one trial, the monthly dapivirine ring reduced new infections by up to 56 percent in women over 21, who appeared to use the ring most consistently.
+Now that women know the ring’s safety and efficacy, we are hopeful that higher adherence and efficacy levels may be seen in the DREAM and HOPE ring OLE studies, as seen in OLEs of oral PrEP.
 That’s why it’s so critical now to make multiple methods available, and to educate women, communities and health workers about their options.
-We hope that, if approved, the long-acting dapivirine ring could join daily PrEP in expanding new self-initiated options for women as part of a comprehensive HIV prevention package that includes male and female condoms, TasP and other strategies.
+We hope that, if approved, the long-acting dapivirine ring could join daily oral PrEP in expanding new self-initiated options for women as part of a comprehensive HIV prevention package that includes male and female condoms, TasP and other strategies.

 Now that the efficacy of a microbicide for HIV prevention has been confirmed in two clinical trials, what are the implications for other microbicide products?

 As the first vaginal ring to effectively deliver an ARV, the results of the two Phase III studies open the door to further development of microbicides for HIV and multipurpose prevention.
-IPM is developing a three-month dapivirine ring that would allow women to replace the ring less frequently; three-month combination rings that leverage multiple ARVs to potentially increase efficacy; a three-month ring that would simultaneously prevent HIV and unintended pregnancy; and other new formulations such as films, tablets and rectal gels.
+IPM is developing a three-month dapivirine ring that would allow women to replace the ring less frequently; three-month combination rings that leverage multiple ARVs to potentially increase efficacy; a three-month ring that would simultaneously prevent HIV and unintended pregnancy; and other new formulations such as films and tablets.